How to Become a Radiologic Technologist: An In-Depth Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

-Certification and/or licensing is required for anyone who enters the field of radiologic technologist.
-This includes graduation from an accredited program and the successful passing of a certification exam—through the American Association of Radiologic Technologists (AART) for radiologic scans, and/or through the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) for MRI techs.
+Certification or licensing is required for anyone who wants to become a radiologic technologist.
+This includes graduating from an accredited program and successfully passing a certification exam—through the American Association of Radiologic Technologists (AART) for radiologic scans or the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) for MRI techs.

-While not every state requires licensing to become an MRI technologist, most employers require (or prefer) certification.
+While not every state requires licensing to become an MRI technologist, most employers require, or at least prefer, certification.
 Check with your state’s health board for exact requirements.

 How to Become a Radiologic Technologist

-The work of a radiologic technologist or MRI technologist is very detailed and complex, so naturally, additional training is required even if you’ve already earned your EMT certification.
+The work of a radiologic technologist or MRI technologist is detailed, complex, and vital, so naturally, additional training is required, even if you’ve already earned your EMT certification.

-An associates degree from an accredited program can be found at many vocational schools and community colleges.
-Some student opt to pursue a bachelor’s degree as well, but this is not required.
+You can get an associate degree from an accredited program at many vocational schools and community colleges.
+Some students, usually those looking to go even further with their medical careers, choose to pursue a bachelor’s degree, but it is not required.

-Your associates degree program will include a combination of both classroom and clinical training, and will include studies in patient care, safety around radiation, and deciphering medical imaging.
+Your associate degree program will include a combination of both classroom and clinical training and will cover such essential topics as patient care, safety around radiation, and deciphering medical imaging.

-Most students hoping to become an MRI technologist begin their career as a radiologic technologist and move on to specialize in MRI after acquiring some on-the-job experience.
+Most students hoping to become MRI technologists eventually begin their careers as radiologic technologists and then move on to specialize in MRI after acquiring some on-the-job experience.

 - You are organized and detail-oriented